 As you head out on your Cumberland Valley shopping excursion, here are some of our favorite local shops.
 Whatever you need, Cumberland Valley has it all.

 One Good Woman

 A lot of people know One Good Woman as the place to get specialty coffees and teas.
 The delightful coffee aroma hits you before you even get to the door and guests can relax and sip selected coffees and teas at their cafe.
-But this boutique shop is also my go-to place for gifts whether it be kitchen accessories, cute jewelry, kid’s items and more.
+But this boutique shop is also my go-to place for gifts such as kitchen accessories, jewelry, kids' items, and more.
 They have a variety of price points and the inventory changes enough to make repeat visits a must.
 They also offer an assortment of unique books, cards, mugs, tea towels, and gourmet culinary treats.
-If you are ever in need of a gift for someone, or are just in the mood to peruse a quaint local shop, I highly recommend stopping by One Good Woman in Camp Hill.
+If you are ever in need of a gift for someone or are just in the mood to peruse a quaint local shop, I highly recommend stopping by One Good Woman in Camp Hill.
 This town also offers a variety of other local shops and restaurants.
-Make an afternoon out of it and see all your options here.
+Make an afternoon out of it and see all Camp Hill has to offer.

 Village Artisans Gallery

 One of my favorite shops in the Valley is the Village Artisans Gallery in Boiling Springs.
 Housed in a renovated church, this beautiful shop is brimming with unique artisan crafts that are perfect for gift-giving.
 I always look forward to visiting and browsing the collections of practical, stylish, fun, and functional items like clay berry bowls, wooden trivets, funky guitar-string cheese slicers, and glass ring holders.
 The Village Artisans Gallery is also one of the few stores you can purchase Colucci jewelry year-round and is home to folk carver Gay Foltz who is often found in her studio making whimsical creations.
 To top it off, the owner is a true delight!